anna099/hegel/individuality/2-animal.md

-and into the element of universality.'[^20] At this stage at least, the individual can be understood as one of Leibniz's *monads*: simple and distinct beings who move freely and act in order to express their essence.[^21] The public's gaze upon the individual's work reminds us of Leibniz's remark about
+and into the element of universality.'[^20] At this stage at least, the individual can be understood as one of Leibniz's *monads*: simple and distinct beings who move freely and act in order to express their essence.[^21] The public's gaze upon the individual's work reminds us of one specific remark about
 monads:

 > Monads just have no windows through which something can enter into or depart